You already have a monorepo, you have at least 2 packages, autoloaded with composer and splitting works.

 How to make testing so tight no bug can escape?

 There are 3 layers you test your monorepo in.
-Often projects go just a few of them:
+Most projects have 2 of them max.:

 I'm not sure why the last one is often skipped.
-Surprisingly, it's very easy to setup - add .travis.yml
+Surprisingly, it's very easy to setup - a matter of single a new workflow file in .github/workflows.

-Now you know, what testing layers there are.
-It's time to look why each layer is important.
+Now we know the 3 testing layers.
+It's time to look why each particular layer is important.

 /packages